 - Rubber mat

 Take the 2 x 4 piece of wood and cut it to the width of your table.
-Then, cut the PVC piping into two pieces, forming a 95-degree angle with a coupling.
+Then, cut the PVC pipe into two pieces, forming a 95-degree angle with a coupling.
 Drill an eyelet into the top part of your PVC grooming arm.

-Then, use a mounting bracket to screw the PVC arm to your slab of wood.
-Your grooming arm is ready to go.
-So, take two clamps and secure the wooden base of the arm to the far edge of the table.
+Next, take two clamps and secure the wooden base of the arm to the far edge of the table.

 The last step is to lay a rubber mat on top of the table.
 That way, your dog won’t slide around when you’re grooming them.
 Then take two more clamps and clip the rubber mat to either side of the table to hold it in place.

 The beautiful thing about this grooming table is that you can quickly disassemble the table from the arm so that you can go back to using your table for your everyday needs.

 That said, this DIY grooming table isn’t an ideal option for large dogs.
 It’s relatively flimsy, so you can expect your large Fido to break away from it if they get moving around.